c7md/GNC/README.md

 - Check multiple usernames at once from a text file.
 - Outputs whether each username is available or taken.
 - Built with Go for efficiency and simplicity.
-- No virus at all, 100% Open-Sourced.
+- Fast, 100% Open Sourced and Safe.

 ## Prerequisites